gate-computer/gate/Security.md

   - A process is killed automatically if its parent dies.

-  - The processes cannot be granted capabilities by any means.
+  - The processes cannot gain privileges or capabilities via execve (e.g. if the executor or loader binary is misconfigured as setuid root).

   - Out-of-memory score adjustment is set to maximum.